Today, I discuss how to combat entitlement.

 “Because when we give too many fucks, when we choose to give a fuck about everything, then we feel as though we are perpetually entitled to feel comfortable and happy at all times, that’s when life fucks us.” – Mark Manson

 People who are entitled have unrealistic expectations that are irritating to fulfill or engage with.
-For example, the customer at McDonald’s will annoy the staff and her fellow customers.
-The staff will have to work harder to deliver a dining experience they are not trained or equipped to provide.
-If the woman wants better food, she needs to eat where better food is prepared.
-Additionally, the other customers will be annoyed at her rudeness and the unreasonable demands she’s placing on teenagers.
-If she wants to be served by an experienced and talented staff, then she needs to pay for the experience.
+For example, the entitled customer at McDonald’s will annoy the staff and her fellow customers.
+The staff will have to work harder to deliver a dining experience they cannot provide.
+If the woman expects better food or wants to be served by an experienced and talented staff, then she needs to pay for the experience.

-Conclusively, the entitled person does not contribute much to the equation.
-They demand the other parties involved provide better care, service, and changed behavior.
-As with all predators, these people do not offer value for value.
+Lastly, the entitled person does not contribute much to the transaction.
+Entitled people demand the others provide better care, service, and behavior, while paying or contributing very little.
+As with all predators, these entitled people do not offer value for value.